Academic Policies and Procedures

 Dates of Degrees

-The School of Nursing awards degrees in May, August, and January.
-August graduates are permitted to participate in commencement and other related activities provided they have nine or fewer credits to complete before August.
+The School of Nursing and Healthcare Professions awards degrees in late May, August 31, and January 31.
+August graduates who are enrolled in the second-degree nursing program, are permitted to participate in commencement and other related activities in May, provided they have 12 or fewer credits to complete before August 31.
 January graduates participate in commencement the following May.